brettminnie/zf2-documentation/docs/languages/en/modules/zend.input-filter.intro.rst

             $this->email = $email;
         }

+        // Set up our input filters
         public function getInputFilter()
         {
             if (!$this->inputFilter) {
+                // Create a new input filter
                 $this->inputFilter = new InputFilter();
+                // Merge our inputFilter in for the email property
                 $this->inputFilter->merge(new EmailInputFilter());
+                // Merge our inputFilter in for the name property
                 $this->inputFilter->merge(new NameInputFilter());
             }
             return $this->inputFilter;